 Test the performance of your keyboard.
 If it’s still not working, check out the last fix.

 Fix 5 – Update the keyboard firmware

-If you’ve attempted all the methods above with no success, you should consider updating the firmware, which can not only improve the device performance but also deal with potential bugs.
+If you’ve attempted all the methods above with no success, you should consider updating the firmware.
+Doing this regularly can help you improve the device performance and also deal with potential bugs.